Minibunny14/Repository_Of_Knowledge-STM32-/README.md

 This repository is mainly for understanding the STM32 board & how to use it, (IDE etc.).

 # STM32
-## What is the STM32 board:
+## What is an STM32:
-The STM32 is a branch of 32-bit microcontroller board that are based on the ARM Cortex-M architecture(more about this on another section).
+The STM32 is a variant of the 32-bit microcontroller's that are based on the ARM Cortex-M architecture(more about this on another section).
 STM32 is a popular board choice in embedded systems applications, due to their high performace, power efficiency and widr range of features.
 The STM32 series is divided isnt multible sub-branches, each targeting different application requirements.